huggingface/community-events/whisper-fine-tuning-event/README.md

 [Common Voice 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) is a crowd-sourced open-licensed speech dataset where speakers record text from Wikipedia in various languages.
-Since anyone can contribute recordings, there is significant variation in both audio quality andspeakers.
+Since anyone can contribute recordings, there is significant variation in both audio quality and speakers.
 The audio conditions are challenging, with recording artefacts, accented speech, hesitations, and the presence of foreign words.
 The transcriptions are both cased and punctuated.
 As of version 11, there are over 100 languages available, both low and high-resource.
 </details>